About the College of Science and Engineering (COSE)

 History of the College

 In 1973, the Bachelor of Science degree first became available to students at Houston Christian University.
 The College of Science and Health Professions was established to administer science-related degrees.
-The nursing and health programs were separated in 1991, creating the College of Science and Mathematics and the School of Nursing and Allied Health.
+The nursing and health programs were separated in 1991, creating the College of Science and Mathematics and the Linda Dunham School of Nursing.